muaz-khan/WebRTC-Experiment/RTCPeerConnection/README.md

 #### `addAnswerSDP`

-Use `addAnswerSDP` instance method add **answer-sdp** sent by answerer.
+Use `addAnswerSDP` instance method to add **answer-sdp** sent by answerer.
 This method should only be used in offerer's side.

 ```javascript
 peer.addAnswerSDP(answerSDP);